commoncurriculum/common-standards-project/README.md

 # UPDATE - December 2015
-Head over to http://commonstandardsproject.com to check out the new project.
-The code is at [http://github.com/commonstandardsproject](http://github.com/commonstandardsproject)
+Head over to http://commonstandardsproject.com to browse the standards and see documentation for the API.
+The code is at [http://github.com/commonstandardsproject](http://github.com/commonstandardsproject).
+Or, checkout the [importer which will download the standards from the API and put them into your database](https://github.com/commonstandardsproject/standards-importer).

 # State and Common Core Standards JSON Repository
 JSON representations of the Common Core and State Standards

 ## Why?

 State and national standards connect to all parts of K-12 education.
 In order for K12 EdTech companies to use these standards in their apps, they need machine readable formats.

 ## Hasn't this been done already?